 Use an API key to authenticate every request to the Parseur API.
-Authentication is token-based and sent via the standard Authorization
+Authentication is token-based and sent via the standard Authorization HTTP header.Create your API key#

 Treat this key like a password.
-Keep it secret, rotate it if it’s exposed, and avoid embedding it in client-side code.Send the key with each request#
+Keep it secret, rotate it if itโs exposed, and avoid embedding it in client-side code.Send the key with each request#

-header:In previous version of this documentation we recommended to prefix your API key with the string literal Token
+Include the key in the Authorization header:In previous version of this documentation we recommended to prefix your API key with the string literal Token, with white space separating the two strings.
+While prefixing your API key with Token still works, it is not required any longer.

 Authentication errors#